rem137/IA_Manager/README.md

 terminal does not support them.

 Run `python -m ia_manager` to start the interactive shell.
 Type `help` inside the shell to see available commands.
+The main commands include creating and listing projects, managing tasks, showing the status, planning a day and generating documentation.